cloudevents/spec/spec.md

 * Constraints:
   * OPTIONAL

-# Size Limits

-In order to increase interoperability, the following size limits apply to any
-CloudEvent:

-* The CloudEvent serialized as JSON (minified, i.e. without white-space) MUST NOT exceed a size of 128KB.
-* The CloudEvent MUST NOT have more than 100 top-level attributes.

-CloudEvent producers SHOULD only create CloudEvents within these limits.
-CloudEvent consumers MUST accept all CloudEvents within these limits and SHOULD reject messages that violate these limits.

-# Size Guarantees // Another option
+# Event Size Guarantees

-In order to increase interoperability, all CloudEvent consumers MUST accept messages up to the following sizes:
+In order to increase interoperability, all CloudEvent consumers MUST accept messages up to a size of 256KB, measured by serializing the CloudEvent as [JSON](./json-format.md) (minified, i.e. without white-space).

-* The CloudEvent serialized as JSON (minified, i.e. without white-space) does not exceed a size of 128KB.
-* The CloudEvent does not have more than 100 top-level attributes.

-CloudEvent consumers MAY reject messages that violate these limits.
+CloudEvent consumers MAY reject CloudEvents above this size.
-It is RECOMMENDED for CloudEvent producers to only create CloudEvents within these limits, unless they can be sure all consumers support larger sizes.
+It is RECOMMENDED for CloudEvent producers to only create CloudEvents within this size, unless they can be sure all consumers support larger sizes.

 # Example